-Cool, tangy cabbage slaw cozies up to crisp fish in these tasty tacos.
-They’re so easy and fun to make that they’ve become a regular part of our everyday repertoire.
+Cool, tangy cabbage slaw cozies up to crispy fish in these tasty Baja Fish Tacos.
+They are easy to make and delicious to eat!
+Use any mild fish of choice.

 First, make the cabbage slaw: In a large mixing bowl, stir together the cabbage, garlic, sour cream, lime juice, tomato, cilantro, jalapeño (if using), and salt.
 Cover and refrigerate while you prepare the fish (it will keep up to 2 days).